Many retirees wish to continue their charitable gifting habits for as long as they are able. It is a noble goal!

 If you are of that age and tithe to the church from money in your checking account, you will NOT get this benefit.
 It MUST come directly from your IRA.
 Talk to your custodian or financial advisor to get the right paperwork to make this happen.
 It is so worth it!

-I realize there might be other perspectives on this matter, and I am very interested in hearing them!
+I am very interested in hearing other perspectives on tithing!
 I hope this at least gives you things to consider as you approach retirement and want to maintain your habit of giving.

 Interested to learn more?
 Click here to understand what I do & how I can help you!